Skip to content

 View Active Jobs

-View and cancel active Slurm jobs from Jobs > Active Jobs.
-This includes jobs started via sbatch and srun as well as jobs started (implicitly) via Open OnDemand (as discussed above).
+See and cancel your Slurm jobs from Jobs > Active Jobs.
+This includes jobs started via sbatch, srun, and Open OnDemand.

 Active Jobs